com-480-data-visualization/project-2023-the-3-musketeers/README.md

 The dataset comprises three different data types: *int* (for REF value and review data), *float* (for ratings) and *str* (for all other attributes).
 However, we observed that 887 out of 1795 data points for bean type were null, while 73 out of 1795 were missing for broad bean origin.
 Several approaches could be employed to address missing values for the broad bean origin attribute, including inferring them from the specific bean origin.
 Overall, the dataset is relatively clean.

 We are aware of the fact that there are always some limitations to consider even if the Chocolate Bar Ratings dataset gives us a lot of information on nearly 1800 chocolate bars.
 In our case, our limitations would be the fact that it's missing some important information such as the price, the brand, or the packaging, which could also impact the chocolate quality.
-But even with these limitations, the dataset is still useful for exploring the factors that impact chocolate quality and learning about the chocolate industry.
+But even with these limitations, the dataset is still useful and has a lot of data that can be used for exploring the factors that impact chocolate quality and learning more about the chocolate industry.

 ### Problematic